Powhatan: Culture

-Powhatan languages
+Powhatan language

-The tribes of the Powhatan Confederacy spoke mutually intelligible Algonquian languages.
-The most common was likely Powhatan.
-Its use became dormant due to the widespread deaths and social disruption suffered by the people.
-Much of the vocabulary bank is forgotten.
-Attempts have been made to reconstruct the vocabulary of the language using sources such as word lists provided by Smith and by the 17th-century writer William Strachey.
+The Powhatan people spoke the Powhatan language, which is an Algonquian language.
+Their use became dormant due to the widespread deaths and social disruption suffered by the people.
+Much of the vocabulary is forgotten.
+Attempts have been made to reconstruct a language using sources such as word lists provided by Smith and by the 17th-century writer William Strachey.